 you rank a safety school and the time and resources you

 have to work on applications.
-Depending upon your demographic, you may need to

-You should already know what kind of
+thinking about what kind of

 program you want to apply for: full-time, part-time, or EMBA.

 If EMBA or part-time programs seem like a good fit

 for you, look into whether your employer will help

 pay for your tuition or otherwise support your

 studies.
 Make sure you understand what you would be

 expected to do in return.
 Most employers will ask